Jean-Louis Murat: Growing success

 In 1985, Jean-Louis Murat did some recording with CBS but none of the discs came out, then the year after, he jumped on the opportunity to record at Virgin Records and in 1988, the 45 rpm record Si je devais manquer de toi came out.
 This one met with some success, allowing the singer to start being recognized at last.
-His success was confirmed the sales of his new album which came out in 1989, called Cheyenne Autumn.
+His success was confirmed by the sales of his new album which came out in 1989, called Cheyenne Autumn.
 It was recorded in London and included other singles which were also successful (L'Ange Déchu; Te Garder Près de Moi).

 This beginning of fame brought him to be noticed by the movie industry, so Jean-Louis Murat appeared in 1990 as an actor in a film by Jacques Doillon who offered him a role in La vengeance d’une femme with Isabelle Huppert and Béatrice Dalle.

 But what made him definitely known in the eyes of a wider public is the single "Regrets" (in duet with Mylène Farmer) in 1991 (No. 3 in Top 50 and more than 300,000 copies sold), while he was turning 40.
 At that same time, his new studio album came out, Le Manteau de Pluie.
-His titles Col de la Croix-Morand and Sentiment Nouveau met with a great success; Sentiment nouveau entered the top 50 position in the early 1992's.
+His titles Col de la Croix-Morand and Sentiment Nouveau met with a great success; Sentiment nouveau entered the top 50 position in the early 1992.
 Since then, his albums have regularly been into the French Top 20.